Lupus: Symptoms, Types and Treatment

 The signs and symptoms are difficult to identify because they exist in other diseases too.

 However, one distinctive sign is the presence of a butterfly-shaped face rash on the cheeks.

 Each person with lupus has different symptoms from another.

 People have bouts of flare-ups before the symptoms settle down.

-Some people may have permanent symptoms, others temporary.
+Some people may have permanent symptoms of lupus, others temporary.